 Step 6: Mix and export

 Balance your levels so the drums hit, the 808 is felt but not overpowering, and the melody sits clearly.
-Add light EQ, a touch of reverb on melodic parts, and maybe some compression on the drum bus.
+Add light EQ, a touch of reverb on melodic parts, and maybe some compression on the drum bus — our walkthrough on how to mix a song on your phone covers each move in detail.
 Then bounce it — how to export a song from a music app covers the right formats.
 Making beats away from your desk?
 How to make a beat on the go has tips for working mobile.

 Frequently asked questions